coreybrooks/burger/README.md

 #### Controller setup
 The controller routes are saved in burger_controller.js and exported as router.
+The burger_controller links to the burger model which links to orm.js to function.
+* The get ("/") route grabs all the burgers from the database.
+* The post ("/") route creates a new burger in the database with the name and devoured value of the added burger.
+The page is then redirected to the get route to display all burgers including the new addition.
+* The put ("/:id") route updates the devoured value of the burger in the database when the button next to it is pushed.
+The page is then redirected to the get route to display all burgers including the changed position of the updated burger.

 #### View setup
 The views folder contains the handlebar files.
 The information is rendered to index.handlebars which is then sent to main.handlebars via Handlebars.
-Buttons are rendered by index.handlebars which relay information to the database.
+Buttons are rendered by index.handlebars which relays information to the database through the controller and model files.